 - Define Your Budget: Before commencing the whole moving process, try as much as possible to define what you budget for the move, that way you will be able to monitor your expenses and easily know when a task is about gulping more than you budgeted.

-- Request quote from Different Moving company: Get quotes from moving companies, invite each of them over if possible so that they can have a good idea of the task at hand.
+- Request quotes from Different Moving company: Get quotes from moving companies, invite each of them over if possible so that they can have a good idea of the task at hand.
 Compare the quotes and decide which of the moving companies has a fair rate and is capable of delivering top-quality services.
 Trying to get a cheap company to handle your moving task should not mean lowering standard or quality of service so you have to ensure you are getting a fair rate with the possibility of being well-served at the same time.

 - Get Rid of Trash: avoid moving items that you will not need in your new home as they will add to the weight of your belongings and thereby increase the moving rate.
 If you don’t need an item do not pay to move it.
 Getting rid of all clutters will go a long way in simplifying your task and lighten up the load you will be moving.
 You can give out items that you no longer need to friends and families or sell them.